mhsendur/vachell-web-platform/README.md

 **License:** Proprietary (All Rights Reserved)

+# Vachell's Home Page

 <img width="1728" alt="Screenshot 2024-01-11 at 19 07 36" src="https://github.com/mhsendur/vachell-web-platform/assets/120842010/9a809c1a-e2e2-42a6-84ea-9a56a2497a73">

+# Vachell's Home Page - Articles Section

+The latest 6 of our articles that can be dynamically updated are displayed on the home web page, with our design presented as below:

 <img width="1728" alt="Screenshot 2024-01-11 at 19 08 34" src="https://github.com/mhsendur/vachell-web-platform/assets/120842010/c5b20849-4c4b-4732-a3cc-24d7109d903f">

+# Vachell's Home Page - Features Section

+The latest features of Vachell are displayed as below on the home web page.
+Features include video content, and text information about the visual content that is provided to the user.

 <img width="1728" alt="Screenshot 2024-01-11 at 19 08 59" src="https://github.com/mhsendur/vachell-web-platform/assets/120842010/19504880-6bfa-46c4-8b76-f4fd74028c2a">

+# Vachell's Home Page - Shop Section

+Vachell's latest 3 merchandise displayed as below to the user on the home web page.
+The merchandise can be purchased via Redbubble.

 <img width="1728" alt="Screenshot 2024-01-11 at 19 09 13" src="https://github.com/mhsendur/vachell-web-platform/assets/120842010/012204aa-d847-4ae0-abde-9529d83024b9">